What You'll Learn

 Finally, emphasize the positive aspects of having siblings.
 Look for group activities that can help them bond, and praise them when they work together or treat each other kindly.
 You can even give them a special privilege to work toward as a team, like a day trip or special meal that they’re all excited about.

 It’s no secret that sibling relationships can be tricky.
 From sharing space to competing for parents’ attention, there are plenty of reasons sibling conflicts might break out from time to time.

 But as many children’s closest peers and earliest playmates, siblings can also be an important source of support and connection.
 Here are some strategies for keeping the peace between siblings and fostering strong ties that will stick with them long into the future.

 Set ground rules

 When it comes to managing conflict between siblings, it helps to understand what’s at the root of it.
-“A lot of siblings’ fights are about trying to get attention or something tangible, like a toy,” says Meg Glick, LMSW, MSEd, a clinical social worker at the Child Mind Institute.
+“A lot of siblings’ fights are about trying to get attention or something tangible, like a toy,” says Meg Glick, LMSW, MSEd, a clinical social worker.
 “Kids fight over limited access to things they want.”

 One of the best ways to get ahead of this kind of conflict is to set up clear schedules and systems — at a time when everyone is calm.
 For instance, if your kids always fight over who gets to pick what to watch on TV, you can create a schedule together and post it in a place where everyone can see it.
 Maybe the kids trade off days or half-hour time slots.
 You can do the same thing for sharing toys, picking routes on your family walk or even deciding who gets the last goodnight kiss from Mom or Dad.